Power BI Forecasting: How To Do It The Right Way?

 Limitations of Forecasting in Power BI

-While Power BI provides powerful forecasting capabilities, it’s important to be aware of its limitations to ensure accurate and reliable predictions.
+While Power BI provides powerful forecasting capabilities, it’s important to be aware of its limitations to ensure accurate and reliable predictions when forecasting with Power BI.
 Here are some key limitations to consider:

 1. Dependence on Historical Data